-At the end of each semester, students' academic files are evaluated to determine if the students are making satisfactory academic progress.
-As part of the evaluation the students earned credits are divided by the student's attempted credits to determine if the student is progressing through the four-year academic program at a pace sufficient to complete the program within the maximum time frame.
-If the number of credits earned divided by the number of credits attempted is 67% or greater and the student has earned at least the number of credits that appears in the chart above that corresponds to his semester of attendance, he is determined to be making satisfactory progress.
+A student must earn 67% of his cumulative attempted credits.
+Every semester, each student is evaluated to see if he has successfully earned 67% of his cumulative attempted credits.
+The student's cumulative earned credits are divided by the student's cumulative attempted credits to determine if the student is progressing through the 150 credit academic program at a pace sufficient to complete the program within the maximum time frame.
+If the number of credits earned divided by the number of credits attempted is 67% or greater, he is determined to be making satisfactory progress.